-2018 New Investigator Awards (NIA) Applications will be accepted beginning September 2017.
+2018 New Investigator Awards (NIA) Applications are now being accepted.

 The American Society for Clinical Psychopharmacology (ASCP) recognizes that the vitality and success of most endeavors in medicine is directly related to the ability to attract and maintain a talented pool of clinical investigators.
 The ASCP Steering Committee is seeking applicants for the New Investigator Award (NIA) Program.

-The New Investigators were recognized at the 2017 ASCP Annual Meeting in Miami Beach, Florida, May 29 – June 02, 2017.
+The New Investigators will be recognized at the 2018 ASCP Annual Meeting in Miami Beach, Florida, May 28 – June 01, 2018.
 The goals of the program are to expose awardees to the breadth of opportunities available to clinical researchers, introduce them to potential senior investigators from other institutions, and facilitate the establishment of a national peer group for the New Investigators.